tsengia/JSGFKit_Plus_Plus/README.md

     cmake CMakeLists.txt
     make -j 4
     sudo make install

 ## Linking and Including
 To include and link against the JSGF Kit++ static library, use `pkg-config`:

     pkg-config --libs --cflags jsgfkit

+## Windows
+To compile on Windows, install CMake and run `cmake CMakeLists.txt` from the command line in the source directory to generate the Visual Studio project files to compile with.

 ## Documentation
 Doxygen documentation comments are in the code, to generate HTML documentation files from it, run `doxygen Doxyfile` and the html docs will be outputted into the `docs` subdirectory.